 I have created a design document that describes our envisioned system here:

-#2 Updated by Dave Vieglais about 9 years ago
+#2 Updated by Dave Vieglais over 10 years ago

 My preference would be to make no changes and use a tool to assist MNs with updating the replication policy on their content through the CNReplication.setReplicationPolicy method.
 If it doesn't do so already, the CLI would seem to be the right tool for a generic implementation.

-#4 Updated by Chris Jones over 8 years ago
+#4 Updated by Chris Jones almost 10 years ago

 - Target version changed from 2014.4-Block.1.2 to 2014.14-Block.2.3

 - Due date changed from 2014-02-01 to 2014-04-12

 - Assignee changed from Chris Jones to Matthew Jones

 This policy decision needs concensus from MN operators.
 Reassigning to Matt for now for discussion at the CCIT 2014 meeting.